 Address: Stephansplatz 3, 1010 Wien, Austria

-St. Stephen’s Cathedral, one of Vienna’s most culturally important landmarks, is a beautiful Gothic building and significant heritage site that’s well-known across Austria and the rest of the world.
+St. Stephen’s Cathedral, one of Vienna’s most culturally important landmarks, is a beautiful Gothic building and a significant heritage site that’s well-known across Austria and the rest of the world.

 Perfect for a family trip, the cathedral boasts art, impressive halls, and a viewing platform at the top.
 It’s also a good deal, it is free to visit for the whole family.
 Although the viewing platform costs a fee.